|Business Rating:||2.6 / 5|

 A good sign-up bonus

 One of the few areas where the Platinum Plus Mastercard really shines is with its sign-up bonus.
-It offers a flat $300 statement credit if you spend $3,000 in the card’s first 90 days.
+It offers a flat $300 statement credit if you spend $3,000 in net purchases in the card’s first 90 days.
 That’s a sizable bonus for a card with no annual fee and helps make up for the business card’s lack of a rewards program – at least for the first year.
+Plus you can save on interest with a competitive purchase APR.

 Some business-friendly benefits